sozonnyk/sty/README.md

 `. sty login [fqn]`

-Where *fqn* is a full account name within the config file hyerarchy separated by `/`.
+Where *fqn* is a full account name within the config file hierarchy separated by `/`.
 E.g. `ga/prod/users`.
 Sty will ask for an MFA token, create session, and assume role in the other account according to the configuration.
 Once authenticated, credentials will be cached as well as